 Stiff previously worked for 22 years in ESPN’s programming department, ultimately advancing to vice president, programming & acquisitions in April 2010.
 She oversaw the acquisition and scheduling of a variety of sports on ESPN, ESPN2 and ESPNU, including NCAA women’s basketball, NCAA championships—the NCAA Women’s Basketball Championship, College Football Championship Series, College World Series, Women’s College World Series, lacrosse—WNBA, professional softball and more.

 Stiff joined ESPN in 1990 in programming and advanced to program planner II in 1997 and senior program planner in 2000.
 In 2005 she was promoted to senior director, programming & acquisitions.
 Before that advancement, she had been program manager, programming & acquisitions and director, programming & acquisitions.

 A member of ESPN’s employee committee in support of The V Foundation for Cancer Research, Stiff has been a leader on behalf of the company’s efforts to benefit The Foundation.
 She was instrumental in the development of the Jimmy V Week and in raising awareness for the Kay Yow/WBCA Cancer Fund in partnership with The V Foundation.
-In 2012, she was selected as a unanimous selection to the Kay Yow Cancer Fund Board of Directors.
+In 2012, she was a unanimous selection to the Kay Yow Cancer Fund Board of Directors.